Wakesurfing: In popular culture

 In 2013, Canadian musician Chris Hau recorded a video in which he plays a song on an acoustic guitar while wakesurfing.

 In February 2015, Hunter Sims, a professional wakesurfer, received a world record for doing 106 shove-its.

 Many celebrities have taken up the sport with P!nk, Julianne Hough, and Gus Kenworthy among the ones spending their summers trying the activity.

 World Champion Skimboarder Austin Keen launched an interview series with celebrities wakesurfing in 2020.
 His first guest was Diplo.

+Kim Kardashian has tried wakesurfing in 2024 with a legendary rider Austin Keen.

+4 July 2024 Mark Zuckerberg posted on his social media video wakesurfing with USA flag to celebrate Independence Day.